 I fly often for work, but it’s not my favorite pastime.
 Anything I can do to make this upcoming 19 hour flight more relaxing, I will do!
 First off, this travel pillow is a beast because it’s super supportive as well as offering “cooling” or “warming” sides.
 Water bottles are key to keep me hydrated and keep me moving back and forth to the bathroom.
 Another sexy accessory I will be rocking are compression socks.
 DVT is real, people, and I do not want to experience it!
 I also bought a Brita water bottle to use for when I land in Korea, as I’ve read the chlorine taste is strong in the water.
 I’m a little obsessed with dental hygiene, so as you can see, I am bringing my own stash of toothpaste, too.
 Not pictured are the many toothbrushes and dental floss to accompany them.

 South Korea is a mecca for all foods I love, but snacks are essential to tide me over in the interim times between traveling and settling into my new home.
 I also think most people have some sort of portable snack in their bag at any given moment.
 Or am I biased because I hang out with dietitians and that’s our normal?!
 Seeing as I’ll be in orientation for a week or so before setting up my apartment, it’s going to be even more crucial I have these on hand so I don’t get hangry.
-Nobody wants that, regardless of what country you’re in.
+Nobody wants that, no matter what country you’re in.

 88 Acres bars, seed butter and granola